-‘Selling Sunset’ Star Christine Quinn Shows Off Insane Body In Plunging Purple Dress
+'Selling Sunset' Star Christine Quinn Shows Off Insane Body In Plunging Purple Dress

 "Both you and the cake are lookin tasty!" a fourth user wrote.

-Last December Christine wowed her followers in another fancy outfit which she wore for her feature in Grazia magazine.
-The sleeveless ensemble had a large flower encrusted on her chest and a long poofy train which made for one of her more conservative looks.
+Last December, Christine wowed her followers in another fancy outfit, which she wore for her feature in Grazia magazine.
+The sleeveless ensemble had a large flower encrusted on her chest and a long poofy train, thus making for one of her more conservative looks.
 She shared a more revealing look earlier in the month when she rocked a tiny red Chanel mini dress that had a low scoop neckline.
 She paired the designer garb with matching high heels and a large green and black Christian Dior handbag.